overture-stack/score/dcc-storage-auditreports/README.md

 Standalone program to parse our own Audit log files and compile basic statistics.
 Note that DCC Storage audit logs track REQUESTS received for uploads/downloads - whether the operation completed successfully or not, is not available.

+The program fetches two sets of reference data (Object types and User e-mail addresses) from their systems of record

 This is checked-in as a Maven Module but is not included in the Reactor so it will not be built with the rest of the DCC Storage project.
 It can be built independently using Maven